Skip to content

 Evaluating an Employee Benefits Program

-When reviewing and assessing benefits, employers will often get lost in the weeds of the package itself—for instance, comparing insurance policies to ensure optimal coverage.
+When reviewing and assessing benefits, it's easy to get lost in the weeds of the package itself—for instance, comparing insurance policies to ensure optimal coverage.

-And while these details are invariably critical to the employee experience, it can be easy to forget about the larger picture of how employees will learn about and access these benefits.
+And while these details are invariably critical to the employee experience, many benefits platforms aren't strategically optimized to help employees learn about and access these benefits.

-Even if an organization offers top-of-the-line benefits, it might still face low program engagement due to program silos or an unintuitive benefits platform.
-As such, it’s important to consider how benefits programs contribute to:
+Even if an organization offers top-of-the-line benefits, it might still see low program engagement if resources exist in silos or an unintuitive benefits platform.
+As such, it’s important to consider how benefits platforms reinforce:

-• Personalization: Today’s employees value the ability to pick and choose specific benefits that suit their unique life situations, needs, and wants.
-That means offering a range of options for employees to choose from to create a bespoke benefits package.
+• Personalization: Today’s employees value the ability to access specific benefits that suit their unique life situations, needs, and wants.
+That not only means offering a range of options to choose from, but also housing and communicating them effectively on multiple devices that employees use everyday.

 • Job Satisfaction: Job satisfaction plays a crucial role in the success of any business.
-While it’s not the primary goal, a benefits program should aim to improve employee morale and motivation overall.
+While it’s not the primary goal, a benefits platform should feature extensive libraries of fun, engaging content designed to improve employee morale and motivation.

 • Retention: Retention goes hand in hand with employee satisfaction.
-When employees are satisfied with their benefits package, they’re more likely to stay, reducing turnover and attrition.
+When employees are satisfied with benefits and continually engage with their wellness programs, they’re more likely to stay, reducing turnover and attrition.

-• Accessibility: Many benefits packages offer personalized wellness programs and incentives to encourage participation and revitalize wellbeing.
+• Accessibility: Many benefits platforms offer personalized wellness activities and incentives to encourage participation and revitalize wellbeing during open enrollment and beyond.
 Employees should have easy access to these (and any other) benefits from the start of the open enrollment period, all throughout the year

 • Awareness: It’s essential to include plans and strategies for communicating details leading up to and around open enrollment, updates to benefits packages, and important dates to keep in mind.
-Not only will this keep employees informed, but it also fosters employee engagement in the program.
+Not only will this keep employees informed, but it also lays the foundation for engagement down the road.

 Feedback surveys offer extremely valuable insight into how an employee can best make use of company perks, helping administrators develop personalized, flexible programs that prioritize real needs.
 But how exactly do they work?